IN-DEPTH

 SOCIAL WORLD

 A. My job was to handle the requests that came to us or that Valls himself proposed; many were quite varied and had little information.
 I remember one of the first requests was to locate a convent in the Jerte Valley because someone had told him that the nuns needed money for repairs.
-There was no internet, so we worked with the phone book, making calls occasionally until we found what we were looking for.
+There was no internet, so we worked with the phone book, calling one place after another until we found what we were looking for.

 Q. When did he first publicly express his social principles?